gazebosim/docs/garden/install_osx.md

 brew install gz-garden
 ```

-All libraries should be ready to use and the `ign gazebo -s` server app ready to be executed.
+All libraries should be ready to use and the `gz sim -s` server app ready to be executed.

 Head back to the [Getting started](/docs/all/getstarted)
-page to start using Ignition!
+page to start using Gazebo!

 ## Uninstalling binary install

-If you need to uninstall Ignition or switch to a source-based install once you
+If you need to uninstall Gazebo or switch to a source-based install once you
 have already installed the library from binaries, run the following command:

 ```bash